exoplatform/social/server/tomcat/patch/src/main/tomcat/EXO-README.txt

     * [SOC-1488] - Mistake on <span> syntax usage
     * [SOC-1501] - Error UI When change name of application have long name
     * [SOC-1522] - Load activities from private spaces to connections tab
+    * [SOC-1523] - Still can upload a image file that over 2 MB although only allow below 2 MB
     * [SOC-1525] - Bad presentation of the profile screen when switch to French
     * [SOC-1530] - Have problem with title is Vietnamese with share link on user's activities
     * [SOC-1540] - [Add Activities] Attached link is disappear after attach